dfinity/examples/motoko/invoice-canister/examples/motoko-seller-client/README.md

 Do the same thing in another tab and enter in the canister id for Invoice Canister (`dfx canister id invoice`) and click on the `Go` button.

-You can also use the links provided at the end of the `dfx deploy` output which include a link to vieiwing the front-end client in the browser.
+You can also use the links provided at the end of the `dfx deploy` output which include a link to viewing the front-end client in the browser.

 ## Frontend